hcavarsan/kftray-blog/content/99.blog/posts/11-side-project.md

 ---

-# How Building a Side Project Transformed My Engineering Journey
+# Growing as an Engineer Through Side Projects

-I've been working as an SRE managing `kubernetes` environments for several years now.
-After spending a year building and maintaining my own open-source tool [kftray](https://github.com/hcavarsan/kftray), I wanted to share some reflections about how side projects can unexpectedly transform your growth as an engineer.
+I've been an SRE managing Kubernetes setups for a few years.
+After spending a year on my open-source tool, [kftray](https://github.com/hcavarsan/kftray), I want to share how side projects can really help you grow as an engineer.

-## From Frustration to Creation
+## How It Started

-It started with a common frustration - managing multiple `kubectl port-forward` commands across different terminal windows was becoming a daily headache.
-Instead of just dealing with it, I decided to build something to make my life easier.
-What began as a simple tool to handle port forwarding evolved into an *unexpected journey of technical discovery and professional growth*.
+I started with a common issue. managing multiple `kubectl port-forward` commands across different terminal windows was a daily pain.
+Instead of just putting up with it, I decided to create something that would simplify things.
+What was meant to be a small tool turned into a big learning experience.

 Watching others struggle with the same problem made me realize this wasn't just a personal annoyance.
 Every SRE on our team had their own hacky solutions - scripts, aliases, terminal multiplexers.
 None of them quite solved the core issue.

-## Into the Technical Rabbit Hole

-I chose to build with **Rust** and **TypeScript** - technologies I rarely touched at work.
-This decision pushed me far outside my comfort zone.
-Debugging memory leaks, understanding ownership patterns, dealing with cross-platform issues - *these challenges taught me more about systems programming than years of production work*.

-The learning curve was steep.
-The first couple of months felt like pushing through mud. `Rust`'s ownership model made me question everything I knew about memory management.
-Cross-platform development exposed me to system-level differences I never had to think about before.

-> Networking became fascinating in a way I never expected.
-I spent countless nights with tcpdump running and analyzing packets, really understanding how Kubernetes port-forwarding works under the hood.

-I discovered patterns in protocol behavior that now help me spot similar issues in production environments.
-The knowledge gained from building something from scratch gave me insights that wouldn't come from just using existing tools.
+## Going Deep

+I chose Rust and TypeScript for the stack, not because they were the obvious choice, but because they would push me to learn.
+Cross-platform development showed me how many assumptions I was making about how computers work.
+Every bug became a lesson in systems design, every crash a deeper look into how computers handle resources.

+## The Learning Curve

+The funny thing about writing questionable code is how much it teaches you.
+My first attempt at network handling was interesting.
+But debugging at 2 AM has a way of teaching you things.
+Each refactor made me cringe at what I wrote before.
+Still does.

-## From Theory to Practice: Real-world Impact
+## Daily Impact

-What surprised me most was how this learning looped back into my daily work:

-- **Debugging production issues** became more intuitive.
-When someone reports a networking problem, I now understand the underlying protocols better.
-- **Architecture discussions** got deeper.
-Making solo decisions about system design taught me to ask better questions during team reviews.
-- **Code quality** improved naturally.
-Dealing with cross-platform edge cases and user feedback made me more thoughtful about error handling and user experience.

-## Building in Public: Lessons Beyond Code

-Building in public brought unexpected challenges and growth:

-> Documentation became an ~boring~ but required skill (im really bad at it but still trying to get better).
-Explaining technical concepts clearly isn't just about being thorough - it's about understanding your users' context and needs.

-Feedback handling evolved.
-Every `GitHub` issue, every feature request taught me something about listening and prioritizing.
-I learned to balance user needs with technical constraints, a skill that's invaluable in my day job.

-*Community interaction changed everything*.
-Seeing how others use your code, watching them find edge cases you never considered - it's humbling and educational.
-The **Kubernetes** community especially showed me how collaborative problem-solving leads to better solutions.
+All those mistakes started paying off at work.
+Spotting bugs got easier because I'd probably made similar ones in my project.
+Design discussions became more interesting because I had real battle scars.
+Code reviews?
+Well, let's say I know what bad error handling looks like firsthand.

-## The Reality of Building Solo
+## Dev Solo

-Maintaining an open-source project while working full-time isn't easy.
-There were weeks where I barely touched the code, followed by weekend coding marathons when inspiration hit. *I learned to be okay with this irregular rhythm*.
+Building while working full-time is hard.
+The commit history tells a story of late-night coding sessions.
+Some parts of the code still make me cringe when I open them.

+The hardest part?
+Knowing people can see your learning process.
+Every merged PR is a snapshot of "well, this is the best I could do at the time."

 > The impostor syndrome hits different when you're building solo.
 Every architectural decision feels heavy when you know others will judge your code.

+But the upside is that you get to learn things you might not have otherwise.

+## Growing Pains

+Each new feature reveals how much the old ones need work.
+The more I learn, the more I realize how much of the codebase needs rewriting.
+Users find new ways to break things weekly.
+Documentation?
+Still working on making it less confusing.

 ## Unexpected Technical Discoveries